According to Chinese belief, plants not only decorate your house but transmit energy that affects your mental health.

 Stem cuttings:

 - For stem cuttings, choose a semi-wooded stem that can be bent slightly.
-Do not use diseased or weakened stems, as they will possibly not root well.
+Do not use diseased or weakened stems, as they may not root well.
 Before proceeding, remove the lower half of the leaves.

-- Use an aerated soil mixture with fluffy texture and perlite.
-7cm pots are ideal for planting the new cutting, but make sure the pot has drainage holes.
-Place the cutting vertically in the middle 2cm( 0.8inches) deep in the soil layer.
+- Use an aerated soil mixture with a fluffy texture and perlite.
+7cm pots are ideal for planting the new cutting, but ensure the pot has drainage holes.
+Place the cutting vertically in the middle 0.8 inches (2cm) deep in the soil layer.

 - Place the pot in a transparent bag or box.
 This confined environment will increase humidity and reduce the rate of transpiration.

-- Position the container in a bright spot with indirect light away from any heat source and maintain a temperature of about 18 degrees celsius ( 64o F) for root development.
+- Position the container in a bright spot with indirect light away from any heat source and maintain a temperature of about 64o F (18 degrees Celsius) for root development.

-- For a colder climate, you can use a heating pad to speed up the process.
-In a few weeks (approximately 8 weeks)the roots will develop, you can remove the bag once new leaves have started to grow.
+- You can use a heating pad to speed up the process for a colder climate.
+In approximately eight weeks), the roots will develop.
+You can remove the bag once new leaves have started to grow.

 Sucker cuttings:

-- If you want to propagate via sucker cuttings, take a section that is around 10cm (4 inches) in length, with a small root system already attached to it.
-If you don’t have any roots on the sucker sections, you can propagate them in water instead of planting in soil.
+- If you want to propagate via sucker cuttings, take a section around 4 inches (10cm), with a small root system It has already been attached..
+If you don’t have any roots on the sucker sections, you can propagate them in water instead of planting them in soil.

 - Water propagation has a higher success rate for Syngonium Wendlandii since it roots faster in water.
 You should replace the water every ten days and remove any dead leaves.